kanders2002/ITSC3155_SPRING2021_KANDERS/PythonBasics1/README.md

-This repository includes code for ITSC 3155 Activity 3.0 - Python Basics Dr. Nadia Najjar - UNCC
+This repository includes activities for ITSC3155.